caseytite/loyalTree/docs/tasks.md

 Business owners

-- [ ] As an owner, I want to be able to redeem gift cards at transaction time, and see details (process transactions)
+- [X] As an owner, I want to be able to redeem gift cards at transaction time, and see details (process transactions)
+      - [ ] create link to dashboard that renders if user is a store owner
       - [X] create a dashboard
       - [ ] Create a transactions view in dashboard
       - [X] Get qr scanning working
-      - [ ] Make the transaction occur
+      - [X] Make the transaction occur
-      - [ ] Display transactions
+      - [X] Display transactions
 - [ ] As an owner, I want to be able to review transactions
       - [ ] display transactions
 - [ ] As an owner I want to reach more people with gift card promotions -->